nathanj/kirss/README.md

 then view the file in any web browser.
 Edit ~/.kirss/config to add or remove feeds.

+Once the config file is set up, the easiest way to keep the feeds up to date is by adding a cron job.

+    5 * * * * /usr/bin/python /usr/bin/kirss.py -q

 Features
 --------
 - Allows turning off the description, good for conserving space if